noufs/wouldyourather/README.md

 ## Technologies used
 * React js
+* React-Router
+* React-Redux
+* Redux
+* React-thunk
-* React Router
+* React Bootstrap
+* React-redux-loading
-* BookAPI provided by udacity to get books information
+* _DATA.js provided by udacity to get users and questions information

 ## How to get project